synthels/daphne-x86_64/building.md

 This command will create all the necessary files for CMake to build the project.
 If by this stage you wish to build the tests along with the kernel, add the `-DBUILD_TESTS=all` option to the previous command.

-To finally build the binary, you can run the CMake's generic build command
+To finally build the binary, you can run CMake's generic build command

 ```
 cmake --build .
 ```

-If there are no errors and everything went well, you should now have a multiboot compliant binary called `kernel.bin` in front of you.
+If there are no errors and everything went well, you should now have a multiboot compliant binary called `kernel.bin` in the `build` directory.
 Congratulations!
+(If by any chance it didn't go quite that well and instead gcc gave you a bunch of errors, then fix them!
+It's not my fault you can't write C!)

 # Building an ISO image
 If you're still here, you might be interested in building an ISO image.
 Lucky for you, I can tell you how to do just that!